betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 wanted it to work.

 ## Overcooking the Barbecue
-*Passive Thermal Control (PTC)* or *Barbecue Mode*, is likely the most tempermental manuever in the Apollo program.
-The goal is to spin up the spacecraft rotating along its longitudnal axis ever so slowly at one to three revolutions per hour to even out heating due to the Sun.
-The challenge is to get the spacecraft *barbecueing* and then allow it to coast for long periods of time without falling into a bad *wobble* causing several issues with IMU drift, risk of gimbal lock and overuse of RCS propellents to keep the wobble in check.
+*Passive Thermal Control (PTC)* or *Barbecue Mode*, is likely the most temperamental maneuver in the Apollo program.
+The goal is to spin up the spacecraft rotating along its longitudinal axis ever so slowly at one to three revolutions per hour to even out heating due to the Sun.
+The challenge is to get the spacecraft *barbecuing* and then allow it to coast for long periods of time without falling into a bad *wobble* causing several issues with IMU drift, risk of gimbal lock and overuse of RCS propellants to keep the wobble in check.
 On Apollo 10, the astronauts had difficulty sleeping because the AGC was constantly firing RCS jets to counter the wobble.
 On other flights, mission control would have to wake the astronauts to bring the wobble under control.
-Unless the axis of rotation is perfectly aligned with a spacecraft *principle* axis, free body rotations have stability issues.
+Unless the axis of rotation is perfectly aligned with a spacecraft *principle* axis, free rotations have stability issues.
 A control algorithm that seeks to maintain a target angular velocity about an axis that is *not* one of the spacecraft's principle axes of rotation creates the need for the AGC to regularly fire RCS jet bursts to maintain the needed torque.
 On the other hand, an algorithm that seeks to impose a